Anoopcna/Getting-and-Cleaning-Data/CodeBook.md

   Data-Data set with only the mean and  the standard deviation measures for the corresponceing features.

   averages_Data-The Final averaged Tidy Data set which calculates the mean for  corresponding subject and Activity across all the Measurements.

+7)Transformations used are: cbind() and rbind() for merging columns and rows respectivly. gsub()-to recognize pattern and substitute with some different pattern. read.table-to read a data set into R. grep()-to search pattern. ddply()-to perform action group by the subject and activity. colmeans()-get the average of a each column.